Keeping It Simple Italian

 • Allow to cool

-• Now add your Mascarpone to your whipped yolks and beat until it is well combined.
+• In a separate medium bowl, whip the mascarpone on medium speed for 2 minutes.
+Then add your Mascarpone to your whipped yolks and beat until it is well combined.
 Then set aside.

 1 ¼ cup mascarpone

-• In a separate bowl, using an electric mixer whip your cream until it starts to form stiff peaks.
+• In a separate medium bowl, whip the egg whites until they form stiff peaks.

-• Next, fold the whipped cream in the mascarpone egg mixture and then set aside.
+• Next, fold the egg whites into the mascarpone egg mixture and then set aside.

 • Add your espresso to a shallow small bowl.
 Add the Amaretto liqueur and mix.